-Deferred tax assets are recognized for unused tax losses and deductible temporary differences to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
-Management's judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and level of future taxable profits.
+Deferred tax assets are recognized for unused tax losses and deductible temporary differences to the extent that it is probable that taxable profit will be available against which the credits can be utilized.
+Management judgment is required to determine the amount of future taxable profits that can be generated in the same jurisdiction, and the limitations in use of these tax credits to calculate the amount of deferred tax assets that can be recognized.
 Further details are given in note 26.